First Intifada: Casualties

-Intra-communal violence

 Between 1988 and 1992, intra-Palestinian violence claimed the lives of nearly 1,000.
 By June 1990, according to Benny Morris, "[T]he Intifada seemed to have lost direction.
 A symptom of the PLO's frustration was the great increase in the killing of suspected collaborators."
 Roughly 18,000 Palestinians, compromised by Israeli intelligence, are said to have given information to the other side.
 Collaborators were threatened with death or ostracism unless they desisted, and if their collaboration with the Occupying Power continued, were executed by special troops such as the "Black Panthers" and "Red Eagles".
 An estimated 771 (according to Associated Press) to 942 (according to the IDF) Palestinians were executed on suspicion of collaboration during the span of the Intifada.